ZeldOcarina/nu-dentistry/gingivitis.md

     copy: In the last and most severe form of periodontitis, a patient’s gums, bones, and connective tissue are not only damaged but destroyed.
 Teeth shift or further loosen, and they can eventually fall out if aggressive treatment is not immediately given.
-Even if the teeth haven’t fallen out, your dentist may **remove them** to save you a lot of pain and time in the future.
+Even if the teeth haven’t fallen out, your dentist may <a href='/houston-tx/emergency-dentistry/tooth-extraction/' target='_blank' class='paragraph-link'>remove them</a> to save you a lot of pain and time in the future.
     image: "/uploads/nu-dentistry-houston-tx-gum-disease-4.jpg"
     overlay:
       color: ''